Organ donation and transplantation

 Together we can save more people

 We manage the NHS Organ Donor Register and UK Transplant Registry, which lets us fairly match donors to people who are waiting for a transplant.
-Thanks to our amazing donors, we were able to facilitate nearly 4,000 transplants in 2018/19.
-This is fantastic, but there is still a lot more to do.
-There are currently around 6,000 people on the UK Transplant Waiting List.
-Last year over 400 people died while waiting for a transplant.
+Thanks to our amazing donors, we were able to facilitate nearly 3,400 transplants in 2020/21.
+This is fantastic, but there is still lots to do.
+We estimate there to be around 7,000 people on the UK Transplant Waiting List.
+Last year over 470 people died while waiting for a transplant.

 Why donate organs?